The Fiber Optic Association - Tech Topics

 and Flexray networks.

-But recent developments in POF technology have led to low NA POF that
+But recent developments in POF technology have led to low NA POF and graded index POF that

 higher bandwidth of graded-index fiber with the low cost of POF.
 Current